How Can Businesses Stand Out and Inspire Customer Loyalty?

 Being able to unlock these granular insights from one platform not only saves time, money, and logistical headaches (your accounting and customer service teams will thank you!), it facilitates more accurate forecasting.
 Empowered with real-time data, executive teams can better drill down expected versus actual MRR (Monthly Recurring Revenue) streams to identify leakage and growth opportunities.
 Moreover, during times of crisis like COVID-19 when being decisive becomes critical, having accurate, real-time reports helps curb uninformed decisions and alleviate some of the emotional burden of decision-making.
 Knowing the full picture gives leaders the clarity to act confidently and chart the best course of action for their business, employees, and customers.

-Back in March, when businesses began canceling in-person events to combat the spread of COVID-19, we were faced with our own critical decision.
+Back in March of 2020, when businesses began canceling in-person events to combat the spread of COVID-19, we were faced with our own critical decision.
 As people began sheltering in place and in-person events were put on indefinite hold, it became evident we needed to offer our customers a solution around virtual events.
 We quickly pivoted to integrate our Blackthorn Events app with Zoom, GoToWebinar, and other leading video conferencing platforms.
 As a 100% remote team, we know first-hand the power of video to instill connection.
-While it was a challenge, it was an opportunity to address our customers’ needs in real-time and offer them something unique— the ability to host, manage, and track their virtual events from Salesforce.
+While it was a challenge, it was an opportunity to address our customers’ needs in real-time and offer them something unique, the ability to host, manage, and track their virtual events from Salesforce.
 In listening to our customers, we realized they were not only trying to navigate dramatic shifts in their industry, they (like all of us) were dealing with the weight of economic uncertainty.
 We wanted to help.
 So we offered both app customers extended free-trials, reduced pricing options, and the ability to pause their subscriptions.
 It wasn’t radical; it simply felt right to lead with empathy.
 Plus, we understood the value of reinforcing our existing customer relationships instead of solely focusing our efforts on acquiring new ones.
-And because of Blackthorn Payments' subscription billing features, it was simple for us to automate and manage.
-Had we not been using a tool like ours, we wouldn't have been able to offer our customers that kind of flexibility.
+And because of Blackthorn Payments’ subscription billing features, it was simple for us to automate and manage.
+Had we not been using a tool like ours, we wouldn’t have been able to offer our customers that kind of flexibility.

 To help customers save where they can, here are some payment ideas you can offer customers and easily set up in Blackthorn Payments: